dotnet/designs/accepted/2020/linking-libraries.md

 a different solution which makes the code of the feature compatible with trimming should be implemented.
 Until that is complete though, it's better to annotate the API with `RequiresUnreferencedCodeAttribute` to improve the experience.
-In this case the main goal is to avoid generating warnings from within the library and provide a more actionable experience to the user.
+In this case the main goal is to improve user experience by providing more understandable feedback.

 For example, loading new code into the process with APIs like `Assembly.LoadFrom` will in general break the application when trimmed (since the tooling can't